StevenLares/StevenLares/README.md

 ## Codeberg:
 I use Codeberg to host mostly libre projects, which I create during my spare time.
-Some of these projects result from my blog, Reclaimyour.tech
+Some of these projects result from my blog, Reclaimyour.tech In the future, I may migrate all of my public repos from Github to Codeberg.